Zarina Diyas: 2014: Breakthrough and top 50

 Then, in her best result at the US Open to date, the unseeded Diyas advanced to the women's singles third round where she lost in straight sets to 17th seed Ekaterina Makarova, earning $105,090.
-There, she also played in the doubles event, where alongside Xu Yifan she reached her first Grand Slam quarterfinal.
+There, she also played in the doubles event, where reached her first major quarterfinal alongside Xu Yifan.

-In Asia, she got to the second round at the Wuhan Open and the China Open, losing to Angelique Kerber in both second-round matches.
+In Asia, she reached the second round of the Wuhan Open and the China Open, losing to Angelique Kerber in both matches.
 After that, Diyas reached her first WTA Tour final at the Japan Women's Open where she lost to Samantha Stosur in straight sets.
-All of these helped her rise into the top 50.
-She finished year as world No. 34.
+Her results helped her rise into the top 50, and she finished year as world No. 34.